ace-lectures/re18-agile/tutorial/steps/step1.md

 ## The Poker Hand Kata: Problem description

-This tutorial relies on a simplified version of the [PokerHand](https://codingdojo.org/kata/PokerHands/) kata, which itself simplifies the [TexasHoldEm](https://codingdojo.org/kata/TexasHoldEm/) one. the following text is an adaptation of the kata initial description.
+This tutorial relies on a simplified version of the [PokerHand](https://codingdojo.org/kata/PokerHands/) kata, which itself simplifies the [TexasHoldEm](https://codingdojo.org/kata/TexasHoldEm/) one.
+The following text is an adaptation of the kata initial description.

   - A poker deck contains 52 cards.